Overview of Teacher Child Interaction Training (TCIT)

 Live Coaching of Skills with Teachers

-Like PCIT, TCIT is comprised of didactic, teaching sessions where the skills are introduced and role-played with teachers, as well as subsequent coaching sessions with students to facilitate the mastery of skills.
-In fact, TCIT was carefully created to meet the specialized needs of the classroom environment, but still retain the core principles and goals of PCIT.
+Like PCIT, TCIT-C is comprised of didactic, teaching sessions where the skills are introduced and role-played with teachers, as well as subsequent coaching sessions with students to facilitate the mastery of skills.
+In fact, TCIT -Cwas carefully created to meet the specialized needs of the classroom environment, but still retain the core principles and goals of PCIT.

-Dr. Campbell’s TCIT Program is both a Prevention and Intervention Model.
-That is, TCIT has continually demonstrated significant decreases in disruptive behavior for children who frequently exhibit behavioral problems.
-Equally important, research results indicate that TCIT reduces the risk of future challenging behaviors for children who are not exhibiting behavioral difficulties.
+The Teacher Child Interaction Training – Comprehensive Program (TCIT-C) is both a Prevention and Intervention Model.
+That is, TCIT-C has continually demonstrated significant decreases in disruptive behavior for children who frequently exhibit behavioral problems.
+Equally important, research results indicate that TCIT-C reduces the risk of future challenging behaviors for children who are not exhibiting behavioral difficulties.